LoganBarnes/SubtractiveTerrain/README.md

 Windows
 -------

-Ensure the *MSBuild.exe* and Vulkan SDK locations are added to the environment path variable.
+Ensure the Vulkan SDK location is added to the environment path and Visual Studio has been installed.

 ```bash
 cd run